-value reported by the 3rd party SDK, if this is unknown, IPSC will calculate the value automatically based on positions reported previously int PositionalReferencel dentifier - represents the coordinate system in use, currently the only valid value is 1 string TrackId - unique target/track identifier IGeoSpatialAwareEvent Used when the device reports event with Geographic position available: Latitude, Longitude, Heading, Speed, and SRID.
+coordinate, angle relative to the vertical, not used in IPSC yet. double?
+Speed - value reported by the 3rd party SDK, if this is unknown, IPSC will calculate the value automatically based on positions reported previously int PositionalReferencel dentifier - represents the coordinate system in use, currently the only valid value is 1 string TrackId - unique target/track identifier IGeoSpatialAwareEvent Used when the device reports event with Geographic position available: Latitude, Longitude, Heading, Speed, and SRID.
 Typically, applicable for radar-like systems which detect tractable targets.
 Some of the properties are optional and consequently nullable as some subsystems may not provide all the coordinates. • double?
 Latitude - optional geographical coordinate, the valid values are between - 90.0 and 90.0 • double?
-Longitude - optional geographical coordinate, the valid values are between - 180.0 and 180.0 • double?
-Heading - optional geographic direction coordinate, the angle from the geographic North, the valid values are between 0.0 and Raising driver event AlertGeoSpatialAlarm in Geospatial Alert driver.
-OnAlertGeoSpatialAlarmEvent nt (new AlertGeoSpatialAlarmEvent Args (this, e.DateTimeOfAlarm) { SourceSystem = e.SourceSystem, SourceId = e.SourceId, Latitude = e.Latitude, Longitude = e.Longitude, Description = e.Description, Url = e.Url, TypeOfAlarm = e.TypeOfAlarm, DeviceId = e.DeviceId, SpatialReferenceId entifier = SpatialReferenceIdentifie r }));

-• 180.0, not used in Control Center yet double?
+Longitude - optional geographical coordinate, the valid values are between - 180.0 and 180.0 Raising driver event AlertGeoSpatialAlarm in Geospatial Alert driver.
+OnAlertGeoSpatialAlarmEve nt (new AlertGeoSpatialAlarmEvent Args (this, e.DateTimeOfAlarm) { SourceSystem = e.SourceSystem, SourceId = e.SourceId, Latitude = e.Latitude, Longitude = e.Longitude, Description = e.Description, Url = e.Url, TypeOfAlarm = double?
+Heading - optional geographic direction coordinate, the angle from the geographic North, the valid values are between 0.0 and 180.0, not used in Control Center yet double?
 Speed - value reported by the 3rd party SDK, if this is unknown, Control Center calculates the value automatically based on positions reported previously int SpatialReferenceIde ntifier - use 4326 for longitude/latitude (based on World Geodetic System [WGS84]).
 A Spatial Reference System Identifier (SRID) is a unique value used to unambiguously identify projected, unprojected, and local spatial coordinate system definitions.
-ITrackableGeoSpatial AwareEvent An extended version of IGeoSpatialAwar eEvent Used when the device reports event with Geographic position available: Latitude, Longitude, Heading, Speed, SRID, and TrackId. • double?
+ITrackableGeoSpatial AwareEvent An extended version of IGeoSpatialAwar eEvent double?
 Latitude - optional geographical coordinate, the valid values are between - 90.0 and 90.0 double?
-Longitude - optional geographical coordinate, the valid values are between - 180.0 and 180.0 double?
-Heading - optional geographic direction coordinate, the angle from the geographic North, the valid values are OnTraceUpdatedEvent(new TraceUpdatedEventArgs(thi s) { TrackId = trace.Id.ToString(), SpatialReferenceIdenti fier = 4326, Latitude = trace.PositionLatitude, Longitude = trace.PositionLongitude, });
+Longitude - optional geographical OnTraceUpdatedEvent (new TraceUpdatedEventArgs (this s) { TrackId = trace.Id.ToString(), SpatialReferenceIdentifier = 4326, coordinate, the valid values are between - 180.0 and 180.0